UMWEDU/umw-study-sync/_areas of study/environmental-sustainability-minor.md

 <!-- areas-of-study -->
 ## Areas of Study
-UMW's minor in environmental sustainability typically attracts students from the natural and social sciences, philosophy, economics, and business, but the program is open to all majors.
+UMW\'s minor in environmental sustainability typically attracts students from the natural and social sciences, philosophy, economics, and business, but the program is open to all majors.
 Take core courses in Earth and environmental sciences.
 Then choose from electives carefully selected from such disciplines as biology, environmental science, economics, geography, and philosophy to adapt the program to your own strengths, interests, and career goals.
 <!-- End areas-of-study -->

 <!-- internships -->